cloudmesh-deprecated/deprecated-teefaa/doc/source/index.rst

    license

-Cloudmesh Teefaa is a set of deployment scripts for System Provisioning with focus on  baremetal provisioning.
+Cloudmesh Teefaa is a set of deployment scripts for system provisioning with focus on  baremetal provisioning.
 It is designed to be simple, flexible, programable.

 Requirements